eafflu/runtime/README.md

 }
 ```

-`createObstacle()` calls `createGameItem()`, sets a couple of properties on the returned object, and then return that same object.
-We are going to be working with `createGameItem()` for the rest of the tutorial instead of `createObstacle()`.
+`createObstacle()` calls `createGameItem()`, sets a couple of properties on the returned object, and then returns that same object.
+This provides a clue as to how we might work with the code.
+We are going to be calling `createGameItem()` for the rest of the tutorial instead of `createObstacle()`.
 Let's try it out and see what it can do.

 We will be adding all of the code to `js/level0.js`.
-Before we begin, find the call to `game.setDebugMode()` and change the argument to false in order to show our hitzones.
+Before we begin, find the call to `game.setDebugMode()` and change the argument to `true` in order to show the hitzones.

-We are going to create a new game item similair to how we created our other obstacles.
-Add the following code
+We are going to create a new game item similar to how we created our other obstacles.
+Add the following code:

 ```js
 var enemy =  game.createGameItem('enemy',25);